luksamuk/stmath/README.md

 knew of it, I simply gave myself a vacation from implementing this kind of math from scratch.

+Also included are the test cases for this library, which I have written using libcheck.

 ## License
 Like libstudium, this old portion of it is distributed under the LGPL v3.0 license.